 I blog about my food/family/life adventures here.
 I am a home cook (no formal training here, just lots of trial and error), and I find great happiness in the purchasing, prepping, cooking, preserving, and sharing of food.
 When I’m not playing with food, I’m probably doing some combination hanging out with the kids and Toby, cleaning, organizing, making to-do lists, running errands, getting lost, reading, debating, cracking wise and swearing like a truck driver.

 I focus my kitchen efforts on local, organic and sustainable ingredients in large part because eating with the seasons and using the freshest ingredients around just tastes better.
-From June 1st through Thanksgiving, we receive a weekly CSA box from the Kretschmann Organic Farm in Rochester, Pa, and this guides our eating for most of the year.
+From June 1st through Thanksgiving, we receive a weekly CSA box from the Kretschmann Organic Farm in Rochester, Pennsylvania, and this guides our eating for most of the year.
 We supplement our CSA with mostly local produce, meat and dairy from the Farmer’s Market Cooperative of East Liberty and various staples from the East End Food Co-op.
 In addition to cooking, we are avid canners and we routinely buy bushels of produce from the Kretschmann’s and the Farmer’s Market and then go on wild kitchen benders that leave us tired, stained and splattered, and our larder full.

 Nearly every entry on this blog falls into at least 1 of 3 categories: stuff to cook, stuff to can, or stuff from our CSA.

-- Cook: Entries under the “cook” category contain recipes, some of which are original, and some of which are adaptations (you’ll find a link to the original recipe at the top of the recipe).
+- Cook: Entries under the “cook” category contain recipes, some of which are original, and some of which are adaptations.
+If I’ve adapted a recipe, you will always find the attribution and a link at the top of my recipe.

 - CSA: Entries under the “CSA” category include pictures and descriptions of the items we received from our CSA.